-1. Whisk the dry.
-In a mixing bowl, add the flour, baking soda, granulated sugar, and salt.
-Quick whisk to combine.
+1. Whisk the dry ingredients together.
+In a small bowl, add the flour, baking soda, granulated sugar, and salt.
+Give it a quick whisk to combine.

-2. Whisk in the wet.
-To the same mixing bowl, add the almond milk, vanilla extract, egg, and canola oil.
-Whisk until everything is just combined - don't over mix!
-Set aside to rest while the skillet comes to temperature.
+2. Whisk in the wet ingredients.
+To the same mixing bowl with the dry ingredients, add the almond milk, vanilla extract, egg, and canola oil.
+Whisk until everything is just combined.
+Set it aside to rest while the skillet comes to temperature.

 3. Cook the pancakes.
-Heat a non-stick skillet on medium heat.
-Once heated, add ¼ cup batter (as many as can fit).
+Heat a large non-stick skillet on medium heat.
+Once heated, add ¼ cup batter (as many as can fit) for each pancake.
 Cook for 2-3 minutes per side until golden brown on both sides.

 Tips and tricks

-- Make sure you let the batter sit.
-When the batter rests the ingredients meld together really well and it also helps make sure they get fluffy when cooked.
+- Make sure you let the pancake batter rest.
+When the batter rests the ingredients have a moment to meld together and you get even better flavor and texture.

-- Heat the skillet fully before you add the batter.
-To check for the skillet heat, I usually just lightly wet my fingers and flick it onto the skillet.
+- Heat the non-stick pan fully before you add the batter.
+To check that the skillet is adequately warmed, I lightly wet my fingers and flick it onto the skillet.
 If it sizzles considerably, then it's likely heated enough.

 - Pancakes are usually ready to flip when the side that is face-up has some air pocket bubbles around the edges and a few through the middle.